bansheerubber/torquescript-interpreter/README.md

 ---

 ## Running Code
-Right now the only way to run code is to pipe it in.
-This is still very much a work in progres, so many Torquescript features do not work yet.
 ```
-$ ./torquescript < code.cs
+$ ./torquescript code.cs
 ```

 ---

 ## Testing:
 There aren't a whole lot of tests at the moment.
 I'm mostly regression testing the parser and tokenizer.
-Testing for the interpreter will come later
+Testing for the interpreter will come later.

 **To build tests:**
 ```
 $ make build-tests